U.S. defense secretary visits South Korea as region faces myriad challenges

 South Korea is Esper’s last stop on a trip that has also included visits to Australia, Japan and Mongolia.

-Reporting by Idrees Ali and Hyonhee; Shin; editing by Jonathan Oatis
+Reporting by Idrees Ali and Hyonhee Shin; Additional reporting by Joyce Lee; Editing by Jonathan Oatis and Michael Perry